 Measure your social media marketing results.
 Track competitors and improve performance using simple dashboards.

 Try NapoleonCat free for 14 days.
 No credit card required.

-The example below shows such analysis made for five motorcycle brand pages.
+The example below shows such an analysis made for five automotive brand pages.
 You can easily notice that posts published on Thursdays and Saturdays generate the highest engagement.
 And high engagement also means higher organic reach.
 Thus, for more important announcements, you should choose those days rather than Wednesdays.

-At the beginning of this article, a customer intelligence has been mentioned as one of the important reasons to track your competitors on Facebook.
+At the beginning of this article, I mentioned customer intelligence as one of the important reasons to track your competitors on Facebook.
 As you know, Facebook has become one of the main customer service channels (we recently wrote an article on how to improve customer care in social media to deliver better experience).